jcomeauictx/casperscript/README.md

 cs examples/tiger.eps  # should show a beautiful color cartoon tiger
 ```

-Don't forget to go back to digitalocean.com and delete your droplet!
+Don't forget to go back to digitalocean.com and delete (Destroy) your droplet!